 Appetizers & Snacks

-Easy Crispy Buffalo Cauliflower Bites for Appetizers or Sides
+Crispy Oven-Baked Buffalo Cauliflower Bites

 Buffalo cauliflower is a veggie dish that doesn’t have to be boring.
 These baked cauliflower florets come out tender in the center, lightly crisp on the outside, and coated in that bold, tangy buffalo sauce everyone reaches for first.